abenav4/vault-site/brown men, status symbols and jagmeet singh 1 2.md

 Activist and former teammate Etan Thomas recalled that "He mentioned an event at an all-white golf club, where of course they let Michael play, but there were no Black members, and how Michael threatened at the last minute to back out if they didn’t change their policy."
 Thomas had then told Michael, ‘That’s something people should know and then maybe they wouldn’t be saying the things they do about you.’ ‌to which MJ responded, ‘I don’t do that.’

 MJ knew that being too overtly associated with social justice causes would hurt his bottom line.
 For that very reason, he could never be an agent for change in the way that other basketball greats, like Bill Russell and Kareem Abdul Jabbar were.
-But in a way only a post-racial, commodifiable black superstar could, Jordan made it so that corporate America thought it sensible to dish out hundreds of millions of dollars on black athletes.
+But in a way that only a post-racial, commodifiable black superstar could, Jordan made it so that corporate America thought it sensible to dish out hundreds of millions of dollars on black athletes.

 "Unfortunately, we had to do something great for us to be viewed equally".